 “Noch” vs. “schon”

-The two words “noch” and “schon” belong to the word group of adverbs, which I am going to explain a little further.
-Both have a similar meaning, and this is most likely why German students tend to mix them up.
+The two words “noch” and “schon” belong to the adverbs word group, which I will explain a little further.
+Both have a similar meaning, which is most likely why German students mix them up.
 So let’s clarify first which equivalent “noch” and “schon” have in English.